-More than anything else, the difference between the economy of pagan worship and the worship of the

-Lord God is the difference between fear and love.
+More than anything else, the difference between the economy of pagan worship and the worship of the Lord God is the difference between fear and love.
 Ancient man feared his gods-not reverential fear, but fright.
 He feared what they might do to him, he feared that they might not do for him.

 In contrast, the Lord yearns for a relationship with His people.
 Instead of waiting for them to come to Him, He seeks them out.
 He loves first.
 God's requirements for His followers are based not on His needs, His selfish demands, but on the inherent failing of flesh.
 Man is born sinful, depraved.
 Because God loves, and desires a relationship with man, He sets up the means by which man can atone for his sin so as to be acceptable to the relationship.
 Under the old covenant that atonement was accomplished through the death of animals.
-Under the new covenant atonement is accomplished through the death of one Man.
+Under the new covenant he God of the New Testament is the God of the Old.
+There is no bright line between the testaments; no switch was pulled to change direction, to try something new because the old was no longer working.